 It's ok to not be ok.
 There is no shame in asking for help.
 Don't suffer in silence

-To help people in their search for support, the partners organisations have generously given their time to help us a build a video library for people that find reading stressful.
+To help people in their search for support, the partner organisations have generously given their time to help us a build a video library for people that find reading stressful.
 Next to each listing, you will find a short video that will explain the service being offered.
-Many more to shoot, but we are getting there.

-The website visitor has 2 ways to search for services.
+The website visitor has two ways to search for services.
 The first way is to search using I AM LOCAL TO, then I NEED HELP WITH.
 The other way, is to search by area.
 Both ways are on the home page.
-The website will grow over time and there are plans to expand.
-The website is run by volunteers.
-If you can, please donate by clicking on the Go Fund Me symbol.
-Thank you for reading

 Currently there are pages for: